TeamNCMC/histoquant/docs/main-getting-started.md

     If Anaconda is already installed and you don't have the rights to uninstall it, you'll have to use it instead.
 You can launch the "Anaconda Prompt (PowerShell)", run `conda init`.
 Open a regular PowerShell window and run `conda config --add channels conda-forge`, so that subsequent installations and environments creation will fetch required dependencies from conda-forge.

 ### Installation
-This section explains how to actually install the `histoquant` package.
+This section explains how to actually install the `cuisto` package.
 The following commands should be run from a terminal (PowerShell).
 Remember that the `-c conda-forge` bits are not necessary if you installed conda with the miniforge distribution.

 !!! example ""
     1. Create a virtual environment with python 3.12 :
     ```
-    conda create -c conda-forge -n hq python=3.12
+    conda create -c conda-forge -n cuisto-env python=3.12
     ```
-    2. Get a copy of the `histoquant` Source code .zip package, from the [Releases](https://github.com/TeamNCMC/histoquant/releases/latest) page.
+    2. Get a copy of the `cuisto` Source code .zip package, from the [Releases](https://github.com/TeamNCMC/cuisto/releases/latest) page.
-    3. We need to install it *inside* the `hq` environment we just created.
-First, you need to *activate* the `hq` environment :
+    3. We need to install it *inside* the `cuisto-env` environment we just created.
+First, you need to *activate* the `cuisto-env` environment :
     ```bash
-    conda activate hq
+    conda activate cuisto-env
     ```
     Now, the prompt should look like this :
     ```bash
-    (hq) PS C:\Users\myname>
+    (cuisto-env) PS C:\Users\myname>
     ```
-    This means that Python packages will now be installed in the `hq` environment and won't conflict with other toolboxes you might be using.
+    This means that Python packages will now be installed in the `cuisto-env` environment and won't conflict with other toolboxes you might be using.
-    Then, we use `pip` to install `histoquant`. `pip` was installed with Python, and will scan the `histoquant` folder, specifically the "pyproject.toml" file that lists all the required dependencies.
+    Then, we use `pip` to install `cuisto`. `pip` was installed with Python, and will scan the `cuisto` folder, specifically the "pyproject.toml" file that lists all the required dependencies.
 To do so, you can either :
         +
         ```bash
-        pip install /path/to/histoquant
+        pip install /path/to/cuisto
         ```
         + Change directory from the terminal :
         ```
-        cd /path/to/histoquant
+        cd /path/to/cuisto
         ```
         Then install the package, "." denotes "here" :
         ```
         pip install .
         ```
-        + Use the file explorer to get to the `histoquant` folder, use ++shift+right-button++ to "Open PowerShell window here" and run :
+        + Use the file explorer to get to the `cuisto` folder, use ++shift+right-button++ to "Open PowerShell window here" and run :
         ```
         pip install .
         ```

-`histoquant` is now installed inside the `hq` environment and will be available in Python from that environment !
+`cuisto` is now installed inside the `cuisto-env` environment and will be available in Python from that environment !

 !!! tip
     You will need to perform step 3. each time you want to update the package.